 There’s now a game called NeMO-Net that was developed by a team of NASA scientists in silicon valley.

-The game is all about classifying corals, and has been adapted into a tool that can be used by National Oceanic and Atmospheric Administration (Noaa).
-An open source deep convolutional neural network (CNN) that leverages NASA’s Supercomputer, Pleiades, the app uses game data to classify and asses the health of coral in the ocean.
+The game is all about classifying corals, and has been adapted into a tool that can be used by the USA’s National Oceanic and Atmospheric Administration (Noaa).
+An open source deep convolutional neural network (CNN) that leverages NASA’s Supercomputer, Pleiades, that can use game data to classify and asses the health of coral in the ocean.

 You’ll start off with a tutorial, before moving on to simple images, then increasingly complicated seascapes with a multitude of different coral all packed into the picture.
 Don’t worry, there’s always a guide to the coral you are supposed to be classifying and an option to mark areas as ‘unknown’.
 Starting in one location, the game begins to open up as you play and progression will lead to more global locations becoming available.
 You can even unlock the ability to classify actual sattelite images taken from space.

 The idea is to enable AI driven analysis of coral reefs in order to tell what type of coral live there and the effect of rising temperatures that manifest in coral bleaching.

 Without the app, mapping reefs usually involves high amounts of data and low-quality photos, which lead to slow analysis.
 Eight per cent of the ocean floor is mapped out, said Ved Chirayath, an earth scientist with Nasa who leads the team, at the same photo resolution as terrestrial land.